A stochastic differential equation SIS model on network under Markovian switching: Introduction

 Moreover, let us denote $\bR_+:=[0,\infty)$, and let $C^{2,1}(\bR^{N} \times \bR_+ \times S; \bR_+)$ be the family of all non-negative real-value functions $V(x,t,s)$ on $\bR^N \times \bR_+ \times S$, which are continuously twice differentiable in $x$ and once differentiable in $t$.
 We define the differential operator $L$ on functions $V \in C^{2,1}(\bR^{N} \times \bR_+ \times S; \bR_+)$ by setting

 In the following sections, we study the dynamic properties of the model described above.
 Precisely, in Section \ref{sec:extinction}, we show that there exists a positive global solution for the system \eqref{ito}: the result is achieved by proving a somehow stronger property, namely that the solution never leaves the domain $(0,1)^N$, provided it starts inside it.
 Afterwards, we give a sufficient condition for the almost sure extinction, and in Section \ref{sec:permanence} sufficient conditions for the stochastic permanence, meaning that the epidemics will survive indefinitely in the population with positive probability.
-We show that the mentioned conditions have closed relations with the stationary probability distribution of the Markov chain.
-In Section \ref{sec:invar}, \so{we estimate the limit of time average of the solution sample path of system \eqref{ito}, under the conditions ensuring stochastic permanence}.
+We show that the mentioned conditions have closed relations with the stationary probability distribution of the Markov chain and with the topology of the network.
+In Section \ref{sec:invar}, we estimate the limit of time average of the sample path of the solution, providing the persistence in time mean of the system.
 Then, based on this estimate, we prove the existence of an invariant probability measure of the {Markov process} $(x(t),s(t))$ on $(0,1)^N$.
-Under different condition, we prove the positive recurrence of $(x(t),s(t))$ and its ergodic properties in $(0,1)^N$.\\ Most of the results in this paper are obtained through Lyapunov functions techniques, that were developed for stochastic differential equations by Khasminskii \cite{khasminskii1980stochastic}, and later employed by many other authors (see, e.g., \cite{Arnold, Gard,mao2006stochastic}).
+Under different condition, we prove the positive recurrence of $(x(t),s(t))$ and its ergodic properties in $(0,1)^N$.
+Most of the results in this paper are obtained through Lyapunov functions techniques, that were developed for stochastic differential equations by Khasminskii \cite{khasminskii2011}, and later employed by many other authors (see, e.g., \cite{Arnold, Gard,mao2006stochastic}).
+This kind of investigation has applications, e.g., in optimization and optimal control problems \cite{zhu2007asymptotic,yin2009hybrid,ghosh1997ergodic}.